alvarorm8/Design_Patterns_Modern_CPP/README.md

 **Motivation**

 The Composite pattern is about treating individual and aggregate objects uniformly.
-Objects usea other objects' fields/properties/members through inheritance and composition (objects as members of other objects).
+Objects use other objects' fields/properties/members through inheritance and composition (objects as members of other objects).
 For example, a grouping of shapes that consist of several shapes.

 So Composite pattern allow us to treat singular objects and composite objects uniformly, for example, Foo and Collection<Foo> have common AP	Is and we can use those APIs without knowing if the object is single or composite.